What should I look for during a seizure?

 - Other illnesses or infections

-- Associated with use of other medicines, products, or supplements
+- When taking other medicines, over-the-counter products, or supplements

 - Awareness, alertness, confusion